 In any claim made, a licensee, person, or entity shall have a duty to exercise reasonable care.
 Reasonable care is that degree of care which a reasonably careful licensee, person, or entity would use under like circumstances.
 If it is alleged that the act of negligence or abuse was as a result of actions made by a licensed nurse or licensed doctor, such nurse or doctor shall have the duty to exercise care consistent with the prevailing professional standard of care for a nurse or medical professional.
 The prevailing professional standard of care for a nurse or doctor shall be that level of care, skill, and treatment which, in light of all relevant surrounding circumstances, is recognized as acceptable and appropriate by reasonably prudent similar nurses or doctors.

 An award for punitive damages may be awarded if proven and reasonable in light of the actual harm suffered by the resident and the egregiousness of the conduct that caused the actual harm to the resident.

 If you, or a loved one, know of a family member that has been a victim of nursing home abuse, it is important that you have a qualified, experienced attorney by your side to advise you of your legal rights.
-The Law Office of Dan Newlin and Partners is dedicated to protecting those rights.
+Dan Newlin Injury Attorneys is dedicated to protecting those rights.
 We have a staff that is experienced in handling nursing home abuse cases and knows the right questions to ask in order to get the right answers.
-Call Dan at (407) 888-8000 if you have any questions about nursing home abuse.
+Call Dan at 800-257-1822 if you have any questions about nursing home abuse.
 You are encouraged to call our office any time for a free consultation and it would be an honor to answer any questions you may have.